carolcal/42_pushswap/README.md

 #### 6) Bring Smallest to Top
 In the final step, the smallest number in **Stack A** is brought to the top using rotations or reverse rotations, completing the sorting process.

+## Bonus

+In the bonus part of the project, we implemented our own checker.
+This program works as follows:

+- It receives arguments just like the push_swap program.
+- Instead of performing the operations directly, it reads a sequence of operations provided by the user via standard input.
+- When the user finishes inputting operations (signaled by pressing `Ctrl + D`), the checker verifies if the stack is correctly sorted.

+The output of the checker is as follows:

+- OK: The stack is correctly sorted.
+- KO: The stack is not sorted.
+- Error: An invalid operation or input was encountered.

+This bonus feature allows users to test their sequences of operations and validate their correctness efficiently.

+## Executing the Program

+To execute the push_swap program, use the make command, and to execute the checker program, use the make bonus command.

+After compiling, you can run the executable `./push_swap $ARGS`, which will print a sequence of commands.
+To count the number of commands, you can use `./push_swap $ARGS | wc -l`

+To verify if the sequence of commands is correct, execute `./checker $ARGS`

+Then, paste the sequence of commands into the input.
+When finished, press `Ctrl + D` to check the result.